"During the days of World War II, a group of costumed mystery men gathered together to form the first and greatest super-team of all time."

 Cool Ship: Following the return of their ace pilot Atom Smasher, the All-Stars gained one in the form of the appropriately named Star Eagle.

-Darker and Edgier: Mark Guggenheim's run had all the hallmarks of this, with plenty of violence, destruction, and the normally polite and in-control Jay Garrick referring to the villain as a "bastard".
+Darker and Edgier: Mark Guggenheim's run had all the hallmarks of this, with plenty of violence, destruction, and the normally polite and in-control Jay Garrick (who used to tell Jakeem Thunder to “watch his language”) referring to the villain as a "bastard".

 Demoted to Extra: Reading this series can be a bit jarring if you're a fan of Sandman Mystery Theatre.
-After the Golden Age Sandman spent years as the hero of his own cult classic series, he's reduced to a mere scene-filler here.
+After the Golden Age Sandman spent years as the hero of his own cult classic series, he dies in the first issue of JSA.

 Depending on the Artist: Cyclone's costume is pretty hard to draw, so various artists raise or lower the slit on the side (or remove it entirely), alter the amount of strips on the leggings, change the size or colour of her emblem, and change how baggy or large the overhanging pouch is.
 Even her hair is subject to this, either having long bangs, or none at all.